-By Normand Brais Eng., Ph.D.
+By Normand Brais, P.Eng., M.A.Sc., Ph.D.

 Air conditioning is responsible for substantial electricity consumption and peak demand in most of the United States.
 Over the past decade, energy conservation researchers have studied air conditioning more and more.
-Much of this research has focused on the impact of air flow, duct leakage, refrigerant charge level on cooling performance.
+Much of this research has focused on the impact of air flow, duct leakage, and refrigerant charge level on cooling performance.

-One area which has been neglected by researchers is fouling of evaporator and formicary corrosion.
+One area, which has been neglected by researchers, is fouling of evaporator and formicary corrosion.
 Known commonly as ant’s nest corrosion, champagne leaks, or just simply as formicary, the issue presents as a hard to detect leak within the fin pack of an evaporator coil.
 This tiny leak or set of leaks results in loss of system refrigerant over time.
 While the incidence of formicary corrosion is low nationwide, it is more prevalent in warm, humid climates found in southern portions of the United States where slimy biofilms coat the coil fins.